Betoken/betoken-js-docs/docs/api/investor-actions.md

 Intermission

 ### Arguments
-- `amt: BigNumber | String | Number`: the amount of token to deposit
+- `amt: BigNumber`: the amount of token to deposit
 - `tokenSymbol: String`: the symbol of the token used for deposit
 - `onPending: (txHash) =>`: callback for when the transaction hash is available
 - `onConfirm: (receipt) =>`: callback for when the transaction has been accepted into an Ethereum block